Rudd-O/curvetls/README.md

 curvetls: a simple, robust transport encryption package
 =======================================================

+curvetls is a Go library that gives you a robust framing and encryption layer for your Go programs, striving to be secure, strict, and simple.

+With curvetls, it's dead easy to go from raw sockets to secure channels, based on CurveCP (NaCL) encryption primitives, and you get framing for free.
+This makes it dead easy for you to write secure, robust clients and servers that do not need to implement low-level control flow at all.
+While curvetls is based on the CurveZMQ specification, it does not depend on any ZeroMQ or CurveZMQ libraries itself.

-Welcome to curvetls.
-This package is a Go library that provides a pluggable wrapper (client / server) for network I/O, which allows you to upgrade your regular network sockets to a protocol that supports robust framing and transport security, so long as the underlying transport is of any reliable kind (e.g. a TCP- or file-backed `net.Conn`).
+This library gives you a layered, stackable wrapper (client / server) for network I/O, which allows you to upgrade regular network sockets to the curvetls protocol.
+All the wrapper needs is a key pair, a random nonce, and a socket whose underlying transport is of any reliable kind (e.g. a TCP- or file-backed `net.Conn`).

 The library is documented.
 The easiest way to look at the documentation is by cloning this repository, then running `godoc` against it.